 How Much Does Cat Asthma Treatment Cost?

 Cat asthma itself isn’t treatable, but its symptoms can be managed with oral, injectable, or inhaled medications to relieve the airway constriction and prevent recurrences.
+Keep in mind that this is a lifelong condition with enduring treatment costs.

 Despite the low cost, corticosteroids have side effects that need to be weighed against the benefits for long-term use.
 As an alternative, inhalant drugs may be used to reduce inflammation in the airway (just like human asthma treatment), but they are more expensive and difficult to use with cats.
 Cats can be trained to wear an inhaler mask such as the aero kat inhaler to make inhaled steroid administration more successful.